 A booster dose will help keep you protected during times when there will likely be lots of COVID-19 virus going around, such as fall and winter.

-You can get a booster dose 5 months after your last dose.
+You can get your booster dose 5 months after your last dose.
 Waiting 5 months helps the booster dose work better.
-However, if you are at high risk of getting very sick from COVID-19 because of a health condition or you live in a seniors care facility, such as a nursing home, you can get a booster dose 3 months after your last dose.
+If you are at high risk of getting very sick from COVID-19, you can get your booster dose 3 months after your last dose.
+You may be high risk if you have a certain health condition or you live in a seniors' care facility (such as a nursing home).

-If you are age 5 to 11 years, you can get a single booster dose.
+If you are age 5 to 11 years, you can get 1 booster dose.